 DELIVERABLES STATUS Provide administrative support to the district and meeting support of the Water District Board, Committees and Advisory Councils.
-Staff support was provided for one Board meeting, one Board Executive Committee meeting, one Board Finance Committee meeting, two Technical Coordinating Committee meetings, and four Basin Advisory Council meetings.
+Staff support was provided for two Board meetings, one Board Executive Committee meeting, one Board Finance Committee meeting, two Technical Coordinating Committee meetings, and four Basin Advisory Council (BAC) meetings.
 Hold quarterly meetings with District stakeholders and conduct six regional meetings to support implementation of the 2022 Water Resource Management Plan.
-During January and February, staff held six intergovernmental coordination meetings around the 15-county region to support implementation of the 2022 Water Resources Management Plan and to answer questions.
+District staff held a joint BAC Meeting in August and three BAC meetings in November 2023.
+The six regional meetings to support implementation of the 2022 Water Resources Management Plan were held during the first quarter of 2023.
 Provide staff level review of requests to amend District Plans and facilitate the public process where requests are considered.
 Once the amendment request is considered complete, provide staff recommendation to board chair within 30 days.
-No amendments were presented for consideration before June 30, 2023.
+No amendments were presented for consideration in 2023.
 Provide technical assistance in support of the district-wide Water Resource Management Plan.
 Staff answered many questions from stakeholders regarding the implementation of the 2022 Water Resources Management Plan including traveling to local communities to provide technical support during their District audit process.
 Manage and provide assistance to the Regional Toilet Rebate Program.
-Staff managed the regional toilet rebate program and provided technical and customer service support to 23 water providers participating in the program.
-In the first six months of 2023, the program has rebated over 30 Ultra-High Efficiency Toilet models for single-family properties.
+Staff managed the regional toilet rebate program and provided technical and customer service support to 22 water providers participating in the program.
+In the last six months of 2023, the program has rebated 27 Ultra-High Efficiency Toilet models for single-family properties.
 Management of the District's education program, including public awareness, the Clean Water Campaign and the My Drop Counts Campaign elements.
 Working with partners, execute the Water Drop Dash 5K in March 2023, targeted workshops, and primary and secondary education programs.
-Water Drop Dash: Partnered with Chattahoochee Nature Center in March to organize the eleventh annual Water Drop Dash 5K, fun run and education fair focused on water conservation awareness.
-Well nearly 800 runners registered for the race, and over 400 people participated in-person due to severely inclement weather the hour before the race began.
-After the race, the District and several District utility and community partners hosted a post-race Water Festival.
-Over 400 runners and their families attended the festival and participated in water conservation demonstrations, received useful giveaway items like leak detection kits and toilet flappers, and learned about Fix a Leak Week.
-We also hosted its annual T-Shirt Design Contest.
-There was a total of 3 entries to the contest.
-The winning design was featured on the race t-shirts that each runner received.
+Water Drop Dash: The Water Drop Dash was held in the first half of the year.
 Clean Water Campaign: The Clean Water Campaign Activities and Summary Report was developed for local governments' MS-4 reports and distributed in mid-April.
 Updating of existing Clean Water Campaign and My Drop Counts marketing materials continued.
 Education and outreach materials were distributed to partners.
-We shared the art files for brochures and giveaways with out-of-region and out-of-state peer organizations and local governments, furthering efforts to build our brand and reputation nationally.
+The District shared the art files for brochures and giveaways with out-of-region and out-of-state peer organizations and local governments, furthering efforts to build our brand and reputation nationally.